-Field Description Notes Protocol Choose the appropriate protocol as configured for the user on Cisco Unified Communications Manager or LAN switch.
+Field Description Notes Password If you selected the Authentication Required check box, you can specify the privacy information.
+To require privacy, select the check box, enter the password in both the Password, and the Reenter Password fields for the user configured on the Cisco Unified Communications Manager or LAN switch.
+Protocol Choose the appropriate protocol as configured for the user on Cisco Unified Communications Manager or LAN switch.
 Other Information Timeout (in seconds) The length of time that an attempted SNMP connection remains idle before it is considered to have failed.
 The default value is 10 seconds.
-The optimal value is 10 to 15 seconds.
+The value is 10 to 15 seconds.
 For more information, see the explanation for Maximum Retry Attempts.
 Maximum Retry Attempts The number of times Emergency Responder attempts to contact a Cisco Unified Communications Manager or a switch.
 The default value is two.
-But the optimal value is two to three retries.
-The Maximum Retry Attempts does not include the initial attempt For With each retry, the previous timeout is multiplied by two to ensure that the switch has time to respond.
-For example, if you specify a Timeout value of 10 seconds, the first attempt times out in 10 seconds, the second attempt times out in 20 seconds, and the third attempt times out in 40 seconds. not include the initial attempt.
-For example, if Maximum Retry Attempts is set to two, Emergency Responder attempts to contact a switch three times - the initial attempt plus two retries.
+But the opti is two to three retries.
+With each retry, the previous timeout is multiplied by two to ensure that the switch has time to respond.
+For example, if you specify a Timeout value of 10 seconds, the first attempt times out in 10 seconds, the second attempt times out in 20 seconds, and the third attempt times out in 40 seconds.
+The Maximum Retry Attempts does rethe initial attempt.
+For example, if Maximum Retry Attempts is set to two, Emerg Responder attempts to contact a swittimes - the initial attempt plus two respondences.
 Insert Click the Insert button to add the entry to the list of SNMP settings.
 Cancel Changes Click the Cancel Changes button to change the fields on this page back to the last saved settings.
 SNMPv3 Settings A list of SNMPv3 settings that you have already defined.
 To change an entry, click any of the links associated with the entry to load the details into the edit boxes at the top of the page.
 Then make your changes and click Update .
-To delete an entry, click the Delete ican for the entry.
+To delete an entry, click the Delete icon for the entry.
 Add New Click the Add New button to add another SNMPv3 setting.
+Update Click the Update button to save changes you make to an existing SNMPv3 setting.
+Only available when viewing an exisetting.

-Field Description Notes Update Click the Update button to save changes you make to an existing SNMPv3 setting.
-Only available when viewing an existing setting.
-Import Click the Import button to import the SNMPv3 data settings to your Cisco Emergency Responder configuration.
-For more information, see Import SNMPv3 Data, on page 359.
+Field Description Notes Import Click the Import button to import the SNMPv3 data settings to your Cisco Emergency Responder configuration.
+For more information, see Import SNMPv3 Data, on page 429.